Can I be Sacked for Having an Accident at Work?

 If a claim for personal injury against them is successful, an employer will use their insurance company to pay the compensation.

-Even in situations when an individual has been partially responsible for their accident, they could still propose a claim.
+Even in situations when an individual injured at work has been partially responsible for their accident, they could still propose a work compensation claim.
 However, they would have to prove that the employer’s negligence was the main contributor to the accident.
 It is likely that the Claimant’s damages would reflect their partial responsibility.

 What should I do if I have been dismissed following an accident at work?